 “Charcoal binds to micro-impurities in your skin, like dirt, bacteria, oil, leaving your pores clean and removing an inflammation-causing debris.
 Moreover, since it has a gritty texture it works great to exfoliate the skin.” – Dr. Neil Sadick

 Love the outdoors and the thought of a natural remedy for bug bites?
-A pinch of activated charcoal powder mixed with a carrier like coconut oil can help soothe bug bites, mild burns and other mild skin irritations.
+A pinch of activated charcoal powder mixed with a carrier like a coconut oil can help soothe bug bites, mild burns, and other mild skin irritations.

 Supplements and food.

 While new charcoal products are popping up everywhere, including foods, it is recommended to consult a physician when ingesting activated charcoal, as it may impact the effectiveness of prescribed medications.

 “Activated charcoal can bind a number of compounds, including nutrients and medications, so it’s important to limit consummation to no more than once a week.” – Dr. Vivian Bucay

 Research shows activated charcoal can promote kidney function, reduce cholesterol, help get rid of intestinal gas, promote nutrient absorption, boost anti-fungal protection, and a host of other benefits.
 However, once again, activated charcoal may cause stomach discomfort and interfere with the effectiveness of nutrients, vitamins, supplements, and medications.

 Unlike regular charcoal, activated charcoal is not a carcinogen and is considered medicinal.
 It is a byproduct of slowly burnt wood, peat, or coconut shells that is treated with oxygen, making it highly porous and non-polar.